learn-co-curriculum/bash-tutorial/README.md

 Systems can use either *absolute* or *relative* paths.

 An absolute path is a path that points to the same location on the file system regardless of the working directory.
-They start with `/` because that is the root of your files ystem.
+They start with `/` because that is the root of your file system.

 This is an absolute path: `/Users/avi`